Look to the future and stay focused, Xi tells China in New Year's speech - ExBulletin

 Look to the future and stay focused, Xi tells China in New Year’s speech

-BEIJING – Chinese President Xi Jinping stressed the importance of maintaining a “strategic focus” in his 2022 New Year speech and being aware of the “potential risks” in the Communist Party’s long-term vision of making China a world power.
+BEIJING (Reuters) – Chinese President Xi Jinping stressed the importance of maintaining “strategic direction” in his 2022 New Year speech and being aware of “potential risks” in the Communist Party’s long-term vision to do so. of China a world power.

-Xi in 2021 said China had achieved its goal of building a so-called “moderately prosperous” society, a milestone on its road to becoming a world leader in 2049, the 100th anniversary of the founding of the People’s Republic of China.

-“We must always keep a long-term perspective, remain aware of potential risks, maintain our strategic focus and determination, and ‘reach out to the large and the large while tackling the delicate and the lesser,” Xi said in a speech. televised.

-China, where the coronavirus was first identified at the end of 2019, highlighted its past and present achievements, including rapidly bringing COVID-19 under control as its economy lost momentum after rebounding from a pandemic crisis and relations with the United States hit new lows.
+China, where the coronavirus was first identified in late 2019, focused on its past and present achievements, including quickly bringing COVID-19 under control as its economy falters after rebounding from a pandemic crisis and as relations with the United States collapsed new lows.

 Xi said that the complete unification of the “homeland” is an aspiration shared by the people on both sides of the Taiwan Strait, referring to the autonomous island of Taiwan which he regards as “sacred” territory.